List of unproduced DC Comics projects: Blue Beetle TV series

-Geoff Johns announced a live action TV series featuring the Jamie Reyes version of Blue Beetle.
-They made a test trailer with stuntman and actor Garrett Plotkin as Jaime Reyes.
-Scenes of this trailer were shown as part of the upcoming DC Nation block of programming in 2012 on Cartoon Network during the premiere of Green Lantern: The Animated Series.
+Geoff Johns announced a live action TV series featuring the Jamie Reyes incarnation of Blue Beetle.
+A test trailer was released with stuntman and actor Garrett Plotkin as Jaime Reyes.
+Scenes of this trailer were shown as part of the DC Nation block of programming in 2012 on Cartoon Network during the premiere of Green Lantern: The Animated Series.
 Since then, nothing has been announced about the project.